FaultyPine/tiny_engine/README.md

 GlobalShaderState::setUBOData(...); // what would this look like?

 ```
+further niceness:
+allow shaders to take in a lambda when initializing them
+which defines how to set their uniforms

+- Bullet
+- par_shapes
+- ImGuizmo
 - Resource system
     - load from filesystem
     - store things like Shader, Mesh, Model, etc